asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

 This requires the cd command to navigate to the appropriate folder executed at the command prompt (e.g. using gitbash)

 #### 4. Create the python environment once you’re in the new working directory

+NB: You only need to do this once. i.e. once you've cloned the repository and created the environment with the command below, the environment is created and ready to activate (as per step 5)
 ```bash
 conda env create --prefix ./env --file ./workflow/environment.yml
 ```